 See a our faculty page for more information.

 The masters in Applied Economics is a full-time,12-month degree with the courses you need to be competitive in the Houston job market and beyond.
 The 30 semester credit hour (SCH) program begins each fall (12 SCH regular semester) and runs through spring (12 SCH regular semester) with one final 6 SCH class or internship the following summer.
 Classes are primarily held during the day on Monday, Wednesday and Friday in the fall and spring.
 If admitted, each student must begin their coursework in the fall semester (the program does not accept spring or summer applications).

-Courses for the 30 hour program include topics such as:
+Courses for the 30 hour program include the following regular term courses:

 - ECON 6485 Microeconomic Analysis